 - I live a life of integrity?

-- How many times have you made important life decisions without considering — and even intentionally ignoring — these critical issues?
+How many times have you made important life or business decisions without considering — and even intentionally ignoring these questions?

 If you’ve studied business strategy, you know how important it is for companies to embark on the right plan and direct organisation resources toward accomplishing its goals.
 Sustained business growth and success depend on following the right strategy.